 A warrant is a time-limited right to subscribe for shares, debentures, loan stock or government securities and is exercisable against the original issuer of the underlying securities.
-A relatively small movement in the price of the underlying security results in a disproportionately large movement, unfavourable or favourable, in the price of the warrant.
+A relatively small movement in the price of the underlying security results in a disproportionately large movement (favourable or unfavourable) in the price of the warrant.
 The prices of warrants can therefore be volatile.

-It is essential for anyone who is considering purchasing warrants to understand that the right to subscribe which a warrant confers is invariably limited in time.
-This means that if the investor fails to exercise this right within the predetermined time-scale then the investment becomes worthless.
+It is essential for anyone considering purchasing warrants to understand that the right to subscribe, which a warrant confers, is invariably limited in time.
+This means that if you fail to exercise this right within the predetermined time-scale, then the investment becomes worthless.

-Subscription shares are similar to warrants, in that they offer shareholders the right to purchase shares at specified future dates or during predetermined conversion periods at predetermined prices.
-However, unlike warrants, subscription shares qualify for the stocks and shares component of an ISA and self invested personal pensions (SIPPs).
+Subscription shares are similar to warrants, in that they offer shareholders the right to purchase shares at specified future dates or during predetermined conversion periods, at predetermined prices.
+However, unlike warrants, you may be able to invest in subscription shares using a stocks and shares ISA or a self-invested personal pension (SIPP).
 As a holder of subscription shares, an investor can decide whether to subscribe for new ordinary shares on these dates.

-Subscription Shares represent a geared investment, so a relatively small movement in the market price of the Ordinary Shares may result in a disproportionately large movement, either positively or negatively in the market priceof the Subscription Shares.
+Subscription shares represent a geared investment, so a relatively small movement in the market price of the ordinary shares may result in a disproportionately large movement (positively or negatively) in the market price of the subscription shares.

-In both cases, the investment or property may be referred to as the "underlying instrument".
-These instruments often involve a high degree of gearing or leverage, so that a relatively small movement in the price of the underlying investment results in a much larger movement, unfavourable or favourable, in the price of the instrument.
+In both cases, the investment or property may be referred to as the ‘underlying instrument’.
+These instruments often involve a high degree of gearing or leverage, so that a relatively small movement in the price of the underlying investment results in a much larger movement (favourable or unfavourable) in the price of the instrument.
 The price of these instruments can therefore be volatile.

 These instruments have a limited life, and may (unless there is some form of guaranteed return to the amount you are investing in the product) expire worthless if the underlying instrument does not perform as expected.

 A convertible bond is one which has an equity convertible element contained within it.
-This allows the investor the option to convert the bond into a given number/ratio of shares in the underlying company at a given price.
+This allows you the option to convert the bond into a given number/ratio of shares in the underlying company at a given price.

-Throughout the specified life of the bond, holders receive a regular dividend income, albeit generally at levels lower than those associated with the vast majority of bonds.
+Throughout the specified life of the bond, you receive a regular dividend income, albeit generally at levels lower than those associated with non-convertible bonds.
 However, at the specified point in time, holders have the right to convert into the said number of shares.
 The conversion is at the holder’s choice and cannot be forced by the issuing company.
 Having the option to convert to shares, the bonds are often seen as having an embedded ‘call’.

-This form of investment is similar to that already outlined for Convertible Bonds.
-The investor has the option at a pre-defined date or dates, to convert the holding of preference shares into the class of underlying ordinary shares.
-Due to the investor having the option to convert, they are seen to have an embedded ‘call’ option.
+This form of investment is similar to that already outlined for convertible bonds.
+You have the option at a pre-defined date or dates, to convert the holding of preference shares into the class of underlying ordinary shares.
+Since you have the option to convert, they are seen to have an embedded ‘call’ option.

-The risk exposure to which the investor should be aware is that of general market volatility.
-As with Convertible Bonds, the option to exercise the ‘call’ is entirely at the discretion of the holder subject to the specified conversion dates.
-Like convertible bonds, the convertible preference shareholder is ranked higher than ordinary shareholders in terms of repayment, although it is outranked by bond holders.
+The risk exposure which you should be aware of is general market volatility.
+As with convertible bonds, the option to exercise the ‘call’ is entirely at the discretion of the holder, subject to the specified conversion dates.
+Like convertible bonds, the convertible preference shareholder is ranked higher than ordinary shareholders in terms of repayment, although they are outranked by bond holders.

-Exchange Traded Commodities are investments (asset backed bonds) that allow the investor to track the underlying performance of a commodity index, including total return indices.
+Exchange-traded commodities are investments (asset-backed bonds) that allow you to track the underlying performance of a commodity index, including total return indices.
 Trading is exactly the same as any normal share, in that prices are available throughout the trading day, with market maker support, thereby stimulating liquidity.

-ETCs themselves will either focus solely on a single commodity or on an Index, examples being Gold, Silver or Lean Hogs for individual commodity exposure or energy and livestock for Index exposure.
-Exposure via the ETC allows the investor to invest in an asset class previously thought to be off limits to the general retail investor.
+ETCs themselves will either focus solely on a single commodity or on an index, examples being gold, silver or lean hogs for individual commodity exposure, or energy and livestock for index exposure.
+Exposure via an ETC allows you to invest in an asset class previously thought to be off limits to the retail investor.